 An SQL, or Structured Language Query, injection happens when malicious SQL code is inserted into an application’s database through an SQL statement, allowing attackers to view sensitive data.

-Critical infrastructure includes systems and networks that society relies on, such as electricity grids, traffic lights, water purification, and hospitals.
-Though these are physical infrastructures, they rely on cyber systems.
-Governments work with the owners and operators of critical infrastructure to secure them from potential cyber attacks.
+Critical infrastructure includes physical systems and networks that businesses and society rely on, including electricity grids, traffic lights, water purification, hospitals, and the hardware that comprises your workstations, servers, and network.
+Though these are physical infrastructures, once any of this hardware is connected to the Internet it will rely on cyber systems and become susceptible to cyber attacks.
+Governments work with the owners and operators of critical infrastructure to secure them from these potential attacks.

-This type of cybersecurity is designed to protect internal networks from unauthorized access.
+This type of cybersecurity is designed to protect internal networks from unauthorized access from outsiders, as well as any potential malicious insiders.
 Different tools, policies, and procedures can be used to ensure networks will not be exploited.
-Common tools include firewalls, antivirus and antimalware programs, and virtual private networks.
+Common tools include firewalls, antivirus and antimalware programs, two-factor authentication (2FA), and virtual private networks (VPN).

 As users store more personal data onto their smartphones, tablets, laptops, and other devices, mobile security is an increasingly important area.
+Security flaws in smartphones or the apps they contain can give a malicious actor access to a user’s location, banking info, and virtually any other detail of their life.
 If a device is lost or stolen, there are tools that can lock the use of a mobile device or require multi-factor passwords before they can be accessed.

 Within mobile security is application security, which is the process of finding, preventing, and fixing any vulnerabilities in apps.
-Cybersecurity professions work to make apps more secure so there is no risk of unauthorized access to data and devices.
-Application security starts during the design and development stages, and continues after apps are deployed.
+Cybersecurity professionals work to make apps more secure so there is no risk of unauthorized access to data and devices.
+Application security starts during the design and development stages and continues after apps are deployed.

-The internet-of-things (IoT) refers to a variety of systems connected to the internet, such as appliances, televisions, Wi-Fi routers, and security cameras.
-Many IoT devices have weak encryption and unpatched vulnerabilities, which mean they can be easily exploited.
-The increasing number of IoT devices makes this a high priority area in cybersecurity.
+The internet-of-things (IoT) refers to a variety of systems connected to the internet, such as TVs, appliances, televisions, Wi-Fi routers, and home security cameras.
+Many IoT devices typically ship in an insecure state with weak encryption and unpatched vulnerabilities, which means they can be easily exploited and carry a significant risk for people, businesses, and society more generally.
+The increasing number of IoT devices makes this a high-priority area in cybersecurity.

 We offer a wide variety of programs and courses built on adaptive curriculum and led by leading industry experts.